Rashnain/BetterUI/README.md

 ## Features

-The reason I created this theme was for Discord to use the whole space your screen has to offer, so instead of using just a portion of it, it uses your entire screen!
+The reason I created this theme was for me to personalize my Discord experience, it includes this features :

-Also :
-* Removes Stage Discovery and Nitro tabs
+* Takes advantage of the whole screen for things like parameters
+* Removes the upper bar where is located the Discord logo and integrates the buttons aside the help button
 * Increase the size of user profiles
 * Background images of server's invite aren't cropped
+* Removes Nitro and Friends tabs
-* Removes the upper bar where is located the Discord logo and integrates the buttons aside the help button.
+* Removes gift, gif, stikers and emojis buttons from the message bar

-And a bunch of other little things.
+* And a bunch of other little things

+Some are configurable in the theme file.

 ### Other themes
-Since I created this theme for my personnal use I added complementary features for other themes, for [RadialStatus](https://github.com/DiscordStyles/RadialStatus/) it uses the avatar shape parameter in messages and for [HorizontalServerList](https://github.com/DiscordStyles/HorizontalServerList) it adapts the server bar to go along with the buttons of the window.
+Since I created this theme for my personnal use, I added complementary features for other themes :
+* [RadialStatus](https://github.com/DiscordStyles/RadialStatus/) use the avatar shape parameter in avatar messages
+* [HorizontalServerList](https://github.com/DiscordStyles/HorizontalServerList) adapt the server list to go along with the buttons of the window